web3/web3.js/docs/web3-eth-net.rst

 Guesses the chain the node is connected by comparing the genesis hashes.

-.. note:: It's recommended to use the :ref:`web3.eth.getChainId <eth-chainId>` method to detect the current connected chain.
+.. note:: It's recommended to use the :ref:`web3.eth.getChainId <eth-chainId>` method to detect the currently connected chain.

 -------
 Returns